streeter/django-ticketing/README.md

 An implementation of a Django model that returns tickets, as described by the [Flickr blog post][flickr].

+## Installation

+I uploaded it to [PyPi][pypi], so you can grab it there if you'd like with

+    pip install django-ticketing

+or install with pip the git address:

+    pip install git+git@github.com:streeter/django-ticketing.git

+You're choice.

 ## Usage

 To use this, you can either use the model interface, or just the shortcut